Kafka

 Brokers can also configure JAAS using the broker configuration property sasl.jaas.config.

-The prefix the property name with the listener prefix, including the SASL mechanism, i.e. listener.name.listenerName
+Prefix the property name with the listener prefix, including the SASL mechanism, i.e., listener.name.listenerName

 .```saslMechanism``````.sasl.jaas.config.